nselby/nselby.github.io/_posts/2017-02-27-How-Not-To-Define-Threat-Intelligence.md

 Well done.

-On its face, “What is threat intelligence?” is a great question to handle in the world of Propaganda, because lots of people actually are interested in the answer.
-So let’s just take the first question, which is not that (how one can begin a propaganda set-piece without defining what it is one is speaking about is beyond me, but there it is), “How do you differentiate all the threat intelligence programs out there?”
+On its face, “What is threat intelligence?” is a great question to handle in the world of propaganda, because lots of people actually are interested in the answer.
+So let’s just take the first question, which is not that (how one can begin a propaganda set-piece without defining what it is one is speaking about is beyond me, but there it is), but rather, “How do you differentiate all the threat intelligence programs out there?”

 Actually, here is the question verbatim, as <a href="https://www.helpnetsecurity.com/2017/02/27/focus-threat-intelligence/" target="_blank">transcribed by HelpNet’s Mirko Zorz</a>: